ledsun/async_play/README.md

 If you do not call the proc within 1 second, AsyncPlay#opening raise an error.

+### Change wait time

+The wait time is 1 second by default.
+To change wait time, set the environment variable `ASYNC_PLAY_WAIT_TIME` in seconds.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.